LoveJudgement/EOPlugin-KCPSTerminal/README.md

 * Port: port to listen
 	* We always listen on local loopback interface only.
 If you really need to run EO and KCPS on different machines you will need some proxy.
 * Log Priority: priority of our log entries in EO log
-* Token: the token to be shared with KCPS.
+* Token: the token to be shared with KCPS
+* Log Response: whether to print all JSON responses to EO log too
+	* Please do not turn this on unless you are debugging.
+When selectors like `ships` are called, this produces roughly 60KB of logs for every 100 ships.

 Everything else is currently hardcoded (sorry).